Free, on-site vaccinations will be offered by the company

 Additional vaccination events are planned this week for Tyson team members in Garden City, Kansas, and at Tyson facilities in Claremont, Monroe, Sanford and Wilkesboro, North Carolina.

 Nearly 10,000 of the company’s U.S. employees have recently been vaccinated either at onsite events or through an external source.
 Approximately 1,300 team members were vaccinated March 3-5 at Tyson’s Waterloo, Iowa, pork plant.
-Photos and video of the Waterloo event are available for download.

 In preparation for vaccinations, Tyson Foods has been providing expert resources and education about the vaccine to team members.
 This information is available in multiple languages and team members also have access to a hotline to ask questions.
 In addition to offering free, on-site vaccinations, the company also recently announced that it is compensating workers for up to four hours of regular pay if they are vaccinated outside of their normal shift or through an external source.